Miller-GS/MC426A-TV-Application/README.md

 ## Introduction

 Just like MyAnimeList (MAL), this website aims at helping its users to find, share and store data regarding TV series and movies that were watched.
-This is done with the help of [TVDB API](https://thetvdb.com/api-information), which contains data from various shows, including its title, genre, synopsis, etc.
+This is done with the help of [TMDB API](https://www.themoviedb.org/documentation/api), which contains data from various shows, including its title, genre, synopsis, etc.

 ## Features